-The advantages of using an electronic system include:
+The advantages of using an electronic access control system include:

 - the ability to monitor real time activity, on site and remotely off site